Skip to content

 • Using your caravan in a way not listed in the policy (e.g. as your main home or running a business from it)

-Caravan insurance can cover you for storm damage as well as fire and flood damage.
+Caravan insurance can cover you for storm damage as well as fire and flood damage depending on the terms of your policy.
 This can be a useful cover if your caravan is parked in an area that is prone to flooding.
-You should check your policy documents to make sure this protection is included with your caravan insurance policy and that the cover is sufficient.

 Caravan insurance doesn't usually cover internal damage and is only able to cover damage caused from damp in specific circumstances.
 If the damp is caused by neglect, wear and tear, condensation, or a plumbing accident while parked, then it's unlikely that your insurance will cover you.
 However, caravan insurance may cover damp if it's caused by an accident.
 For example, insurance will help you cover repairs if your caravan is hit by another vehicle, causing a pipe to break and leak water.
 You will need to be able to prove that the damp was caused by an external force for any claim to be approved.

 Your car insurance can cover your car if you are towing a caravan.
 This means that if something happens to your car while it's towing a caravan, the damages to your car will be covered by your policy.
-However, car insurance will not cover any damages made to your caravan.
+However, a car insurance policy will not cover any damages made to your caravan.

 You work hard to earn your money, and we don’t think you should waste a penny of it paying over the odds on your household bills.
 That’s why at MoneySuperMarket, we’re on a mission to save Britain money.

-• Whip your credit score into shape with Credit Monitor
+• Whip your credit score into shape with Credit Score

 • Super save over and over again with Energy Monitor